Ko matches Sorenstam's sub-70 record

 It was Ko's 10th LPGA Tour title, becoming the fifth South Korean to reach double-digit tour wins.

-Ko will try to surpass Sorenstam at the BMW Ladies Championship on 21 October.
+Ko will try to surpass Sorenstam in the BMW Ladies Championship on 21 October.

 "I was really sad last week.
-Last week on Sunday wasn't good play," said the two-time major winner, who finished second in last week's ShopRite LPGA Classic.
+Last week on Sunday wasn't good play," said the two-time major winner, who finished second in the ShopRite LPGA Classic.

 "It was very different today.
 The back nine this week, it was huge."

-On trying to overtake 10-time major winner Sorenstam, she added: "I'm going to go back to Korea.
+On trying to overtake 10-time major winner Sorenstam's record at the BMW Championship in her homeland, she added: "I'm going to go back to Korea.
 I still have a chance to beat Annika.
 I will try and do my best."

 - Black and British: David Olusoga looks at an enduring relationship and forgotten history